otsohelos/ot_harjoitustyo/MapGenerator/documentation/Testing.md

 ### Subjective map quality evaluation

 Since MapGenerator uses a lot of random generation and its main function is to provide interesting and aesthetically pleasing maps, manual testing has concentrated on the following points, evaluated subjectively:
-1. User settings produce meaningful results:
+1. User settings visibly affect the end result:
    * Coastal maps differ from inland maps.
    * High variability maps differ from low variability maps.
    * Rainy terrain maps from dry terrain maps.
-1. There is variety inside of the map:
+1. There is variety within a map:
    * Large areas of a map are not likely to be the same altitude color.
    * Large areas of a map are not likely to be the same terrain.
-1. "Disappointing" maps turn up rarely if at all
+1. "Disappointing" maps turn up rarely or not at all
    * A map is considered disappointing if it contains mostly water and very little land
    * or if it has the same elevation or terrain color on most of the map.
 1. Maps close to the upper size limit and maps close to the lower size limit both provide pleasing results.